jadecobra/python_tdd_exercises/source/classes/classes.rst

 .. meta::
-  :description: Step-by-step TDD tutorial for transitioning from dictionary factories to Python classes.
+  :description: Step-by-step TDD tutorial for transitioning from dictionary factories to Python objects.
 Learn the class keyword, __init__ constructor, self parameter, instance attributes, and unittest.TestCase.setUp.
 Learn how to systematically diagnose and fix common beginner bugs: TypeError: Person() takes no arguments, TypeError: got multiple values for argument 'first_name', NameError: name 'self' is not defined, SyntaxError: parameter without a default follows parameter with a default, and AttributeError: object has no attribute.
 Master object inspection using the dir() function.
-  :keywords: Jacob Itegboje, Pumping Python, python class tutorial for beginners, test-driven development classes python, dictionary factory vs class python, when to write a class in python, __init__ constructor method self parameter, why use self in python class, how does unittest setUp method work, reset class attributes before every test python, using dir() function to inspect python objects, how to call instance methods directly, TypeError Person takes no arguments, TypeError Person.__init__ got multiple values for argument, TypeError say_hello takes 0 positional arguments but 2 were given, NameError name self is not defined, AttributeError object has no attribute get, SyntaxError parameter without default follows parameter with default, staticmethod decorator vs instance method, when to remove staticmethod python, python red green refactor class tutorial
+  :keywords: Jacob Itegboje, Pumping Python, python class tutorial for beginners, test-driven development objects python, dictionary factory vs class python, when to write a class in python, __init__ constructor method self parameter, why use self in python class, how does unittest setUp method work, reset class attributes before every test python, using dir() function to inspect python objects, how to call instance methods directly, TypeError Person takes no arguments, TypeError Person.__init__ got multiple values for argument, TypeError say_hello takes 0 positional arguments but 2 were given, NameError name self is not defined, AttributeError object has no attribute get, SyntaxError parameter without default follows parameter with default, staticmethod decorator vs instance method, when to remove staticmethod python, python red green refactor class tutorial

 .. include:: ../links.rst